slok/goresilience/Readme.md

 Using the different runners a hystrix like library flow can be obtained.
 You can see a simple example of how it can be done on this [example][hystrix-example]

+### http middleware

+Creating HTTP middlewares with goresilience runners is simple and clean.
+You can see an example of how it can be done on this [example][http-example].
+The example shows how you can protect the server by load shedding using an adaptive concurrencylimit `goresilience.Runner`.

 ## Architecture

 At its core, goresilience is based on a very simple idea, the `Runner` interface, `Runner` interface is the unit of execution, its accepts a `context.Context`, a `goresilience.Func` and returns an `error`.